-Starting your career as a new Home Inspector in Georgia will be easier to do than other states, but there still are a few considerations to make along the way.
-Georgia is one of the few states that don’t require a Home Inspector license, but those who aspire to join the home inspection field should consider earning a certification or accreditation from a nationally recognized training school or exam.
+Starting your career as a new Home Inspector in Georgia will be easier than in other states, but there are still a few considerations to make.
+Georgia is one of the few states that don’t require a Home Inspector license.
+Still, those who aspire to join the home inspection field should consider earning a certification or accreditation from a nationally recognized training school or exam.

-If you’re wondering how to become a Home Inspector in Georgia, you need to focus on setting yourself up for success from the start, so you can stand out from the competition and begin a fulfilling career.
-Many new Home Inspectors wonder what the right answers may be as they take this new journey, and this article will help lay out the different options there are to choose from in 5 recommended steps.
+If you’re wondering how to become a Home Inspector in Georgia, you need to focus on setting yourself up for success from the start to stand out from the competition and begin a fulfilling career.
+Many new Home Inspectors wonder what the correct answers may be as they take this new journey, and this article will help lay out the different options there are to choose from in 5 recommended steps.

 What you should know before becoming a Home Inspector in Georgia

 Before officially becoming a Georgia Home Inspector, you should understand the benefits of enrolling in a formal Home Inspector educational course.
-Homebuyers, REPs, and multi-Inspector firms are highly likely to prefer working with Inspectors who have done the work to become certified and formally educated.
-These courses and schools also give you the opportunity to learn about the Georgia state laws that affect Inspectors and their practices.
+Homebuyers, REPs, and multi-inspector firms are highly likely to prefer working with Inspectors who have done the work to become certified and formally educated.
+These courses and schools also teach you about the Georgia state laws that affect Inspectors and their practices.

-For example, the Trade Practice Act of 1994 states that Inspectors must provide a scope of work, do a visual inspection, and provide a written report.
+For example, the Trade Practice Act of 1994 states that Inspectors must provide a scope of work, do a visual inspection and provide a written report.
 Chapter 3, Title 8 of the Georgia law also prohibits unethical home inspection practices and details reporting requirements.
-Although Inspectors can do this research on their own to understand the various laws, learning from a seasoned professional in a training school can allow new Inspectors to ask questions about the laws and be shown examples of how these situations can arise in the real world of home inspections.
+Although Inspectors can do this research independently to understand the various laws, learning from a seasoned professional in a training school can allow new Inspectors to ask questions about the laws and be shown examples of how these situations can arise in the real world of home inspections.

-How to become a Home Inspector in Georgia?
-A full 5-step guide to becoming a Georgia state Inspector
+How to Become a Home Inspector in Georgia?
+A complete 5-step guide to becoming a Georgia State Inspector

 Step 1 — Grow Your Education

-A very common route to becoming a Home Inspector, whether it’s required in your state or not, is enrolling in a training school.
-Your education and knowledge can be seen as the foundation of your business and Home Inspector career.
+A common route to becoming a Home Inspector, whether required in your state or not, is enrolling in a training school.
+Your education and knowledge can be the foundation of your business and Home Inspector career.
 There are dozens of reputable training schools to choose from, but we created a list of a few programs that have helped many Home Inspectors, just like yourself:

 - International Association of Certified Home Inspectors (InterNACHI)